julianGonzalezV/ms-client/README.md

     src
     pkg

-Then, create the GOPATH environment variable, point to xxworkspace folder Additionally, you  have to create  GOPATH/bin into your PATH env variable (This is a pending step, please read https://golang.org/doc/gopath_code.html before )
+>Then, create the GOPATH environment variable, point to xxworkspace folder--ok

+>Additionally, you  have to create  GOPATH/bin into your PATH env variable (This is a pending step, please read https://golang.org/doc/gopath_code.html before )

 # Herramientas